HSUAN221/NTUSTCFDLAB/README.md

 !    z=1
 !
 </code></pre>
 This code is a Fortran 3D flow using projection method with FVM.
 Navier Stokes equations are solved for velocity and pressure fields.
-The output data can be visualized with tecplot or Paraview.
+The output data can be visualized with tecplot or paraview.

 How to use?
 --------